My Top Fidget Toys

 2) Use unflavoured toothpaste: For someone who has sensory issues, some flavoured toothpastes can taste spicy.
 My son had sensory issues with brushing his teeth, so we used OraNurse Toothpaste.

-4) Have a talking alarm clock: My son has difficulty understanding perception of time and gets confused with his days of the week, so this alarm clock is perfect as it says the time and day when you press it:
+4) Have an alarm clock: My son has difficulty understanding perception of time and gets confused with his days of the week, so I purchased a talking alarm clock for him.
+This is perfect as it says the time and day when you press it:

 5) Set aside the clothes the night before ready for the morning.